beatlevic/beatletech/_posts/2015-02-05-coursera-courses.markdown

 **Difficulty:** *Very easy*

-Really getting the hang of following online courses, wanted to make sure that what I learned would not be in vain, i.e. ephimeral and quickly forgotten when moving onto other topics of interest.
+Really getting the hang of following online courses, wanted to make sure that what I learned would not be in vain, i.e. ephemeral and quickly forgotten when moving onto other topics of interest.